Properties of generalized Schwarzschild spacetimes with extra dimensions: Introduction

 \section{Introduction}

-Schwarzschild spacetime \cite{schw} is one of the most prominent examples of vacuum solutions of Einstein field equations.
-Since vacuum solutions correspond to zero Ricci tensor, they can be called Ricci-flat.
-The Schwarzschild solution can be interpreted as a black hole \cite{finkelstein}, and such objects are present in our Universe \cite{black1,black2,black3}.
-Black holes may generate Hawking radiation \cite{hawking}, providing a laboratory for testing quantum effects in gravity.
+Schwarzschild spacetime \cite{schw} is one of the most prominent examples of vacuum solutions of the Einstein field equations.
+It can be interpreted as a black hole \cite{finkelstein}, and such objects are present in our Universe \cite{black1,black2,black3}.
+Black holes generate Hawking radiation \cite{hawking}, providing a laboratory for testing quantum effects in gravity.
 Modification of the original Schwarzschild solution to an arbitrary number of space dimensions was first found by Tangherlini \cite{tanger}.
-Rotating black holes with Kerr metric \cite{kerr} can also be generalized to an arbitrary number of space dimensions.
+Rotating black holes with the Kerr metric \cite{kerr} can also be generalized to an arbitrary number of space dimensions.
 They are known as Myers--Perry black holes \cite{mp1,mp2}.
-There are also other different higher dimensional generalizations \cite{emparan} including, for example, black rings \cite{ring}.
+There are also other different higher-dimensional generalizations \cite{emparan}, including, for example, black rings \cite{ring}.

-2mm Physical motivation for extra dimensions originates mainly from Kaluza--Klein models \cite{kaluza,kal1} attempting to solve hierarchy problem \cite{kal2,kal3} and string theory \cite{witten,zwiebach, becker} developed as a promising candidate for a quantum theory of gravity.
-These theories usually require some kind of compactification of extra dimensions, which contradicts the aforementioned examples.
-Small extra dimensions can be present in a different class of objects known as black strings, p-branes or black branes \cite{horowitz,kanti,brecher,lunin,faril,orlov}.
-They may have black hole properties in macroscopic dimensions while containing compactified extra dimensions from String theory\cite{string1,string2,string3,string4}.
-Higher dimensional objects provide valuable testing grounds for studying quantum effects in general relativity\cite{rad1,rad2,rad3}.
+2mm Physical motivation for extra dimensions originates mainly from Kaluza--Klein models \cite{kaluza,kal1} attempting to solve the hierarchy problem \cite{kal2,kal3} and string theory \cite{witten,zwiebach,becker} developed as a promising candidate for a quantum theory of gravity.
+These theories usually require some kind of compactification of extra dimensions.
+Small extra dimensions can be present in a different class of objects known as black strings, p-branes, or black branes \cite{horowitz,kanti,brecher,lunin,faril,orlov}.
+They may have black hole properties in macroscopic dimensions while containing compactified extra dimensions from String theory \cite{string1,string2,string3,string4}.
+Higher-dimensional objects provide valuable testing grounds for studying quantum effects in general relativity \cite{rad1,rad2,rad3}.